PinataMostGrim/grimagents_cli/readme.md

 As `buffer_size` should always be a multiple of the `batch_size`, it impossible to perform a grid search on one or the other using static values.
 A special `buffer_size_multiple` value can be defined that allows GridSearch to dynamically set the `buffer_size` based directly on the `batch_size`.

+When the `--random` argument is used, a random value is chosen between the minimum and maximum values defined for each hyperparameter.
+If only one value is defined, that hyperparameter's value will not be randomized.

 ```json
 {
     "trainer-config-path": "config\\3DBall_config.yaml",